All Products

 Document Center

-• Reader plugin: Connects to the source data storage, reads data, and pushes it to the internal buffer.
+• Reader plugin: Connects to the source, reads data, and pushes it into the buffer.

-• Writer plugin: Consumes data from the buffer and writes it to the destination data storage.
+• Writer plugin: Consumes data from the buffer and writes it to the destination.

-Reader and Writer plugins adhere to the native read/write protocols and data constraints of their respective data sources.
-These constraints can include data types and primary key limits.
-The final synchronization result and data consistency behavior depend on the implementation rules of the source and destination data sources.
+Reader and Writer plugins follow the native read/write protocols and data constraints of their respective sources — including data types and primary key limits.
+The final synchronization result depends on those rules, not just on the task configuration.

 Cause